kdiri/AWSFundementals/README.md

 ## Certification

-The certification can be found on my personal certification repository: https://github.com/kdiri/Certificates/tree/master/Coursera/AWS
+The certification of courses can be found on my personal certification repository: https://github.com/kdiri/Certificates